 How & Where to Catch a Lunker This Fall

-Generally speaking, anglers who want to catch a trophy in the fall should tie on large lures or use big bait.
+Anglers who want to bag a trophy in the fall should tie on large lures or use big bait.
 One reason is that natural forage has been growing all summer, so predatory fish are used to seeing large forage.
 Another is that fish want to eat a big meal without expending a lot of energy.

 Following are some lakes and rivers around the state where fishermen can expect some fantastic fishing in the fall.